tahornback/vuetify-vpagination-issue/README.md

 When rendered in browser, the props `ariaLabel`, `ariaDisabled`, and `ariaCurrent` are automatically transformed into `aria-label`, `aria-disabled`, and `aria-current`, which allow the attributes to work as intended.
-This appears to be a Vue-specific feature, as in plain HTML `ariaLabel` is rendered as `arialabel`.
+This appears to be a JavaScript-specific feature, as in plain HTML `ariaLabel` is rendered as `arialabel`.
 These can be seen by running `vite` and inspecting the DOM.

-When the same elements are rendered in a non-browser environment (say, unit tests with Vue Test Utils or Vue Testing Library), attributes provided to HTML element in camelCase become lowercase, so `ariaLabel` becomes `arialabel`.
+When the same elements are rendered in a non-browser environment (say, unit tests with Vue Test Utils or Vue Testing Library, or if there were a browser that doesn't support the aforementioned transformation), attributes provided to HTML element in camelCase become lowercase, so `ariaLabel` becomes `arialabel`.
 The `arialabel`s (and other lowercase `aria` attributes) are not interpreted as proper ARIA attributes, and so are not picked up identified properly.